raphidoc/aabim/README.md

 ## Sensor conversion

-The converter reads a WISE `.dpix` ENVI image and writes a self-contained CF-1.0 NetCDF:
+The converter reads a WISE `.dpix` ENVI image and writes a self-contained CF-1.0 NetCDF or Zarr store:

 ```python
 from aabim.converter.wise.read_pix import Pix